 Chile Mustard Pork Kabobs

-These tasty Chile Mustard Pork Kabobs have an interesting marinade that adds amazing flavor to the pork!
-Check out Grilling Recipes to find more recipes like this one.
+Chile Mustard Pork Kabobs have an interesting marinade that adds amazing flavor to the pork, and this recipe is amazingly low in carbs!

 Last fall I switched Kalyn’s Kitchen from the blogging platform I’d used for more than 12 years and introduced you to the new and improved Kalyn’s Kitchen!
 I love my updated WordPress site, but I had no idea how much editing it would need, not only to fix mistakes that didn’t transfer over correctly, but also to get recipes into the new format (with a box around the recipe and a PRINT button right in the recipe.)
 I’ve been working on that almost daily ever since we made the switch, and although it’s tedious work, I’m doing it month-by-month which is sending me back into the archives of the blog and I’m re-discovering favorite recipes from the past that I know people would like if they just had decent photos!